-Though you can call it a hack and slash, DMC3 had more nuance than your ordinary button masher.
-Especially because it proved to be very challenging, requiring players to string together pretty combos in order to stay alive.
-Packed full of brooding attitude and great music to help you get in your combat groove, DMC3 remains an action game classic today, and it influenced plenty of games in its genre in the years after its release.
+Though you can call it a hack and slash, DMC3 had more nuance than your ordinary button masher — especially because it proved to be very challenging, requiring players to string together pretty combos to stay alive.
+Packed full of brooding attitude and great music to help you get in your combat groove, DMC3 remains an action game classic today.
+It has influenced plenty of games in its genre in the years after its release.

 Sure, 2018’s God of War is easily the best entry in the Sony series, but let’s not forget about 2005’s God of War, one of the most impressive action games of the era.
 God of War introduced us to Kratos and a world steeped in Greek mythology.

 Featuring colossal boss fights and the ridiculously cool Blades of Chaos, God of War was action game bliss.
 The puzzles and platforming sequences weren’t too shabby either.
 God of War jump-started one of Sony’s most well-known series.
 Though it hasn’t aged as well as some other PS2 games, in 2005, it was awesome.

 Metal Gear Solid 2: Sons of Liberty

 It’s hard to find a more ambitious game on PS2 than Metal Gear Solid 2: Sons of Liberty.
 Developed by Konami and led by renowned creator Hideo Kojima, Sons of Liberty tried to touch on a wide array of lofty and complicated themes, including some post-truth politics that happen to be present today.